 In the end, if an employee does decide to settle a wrongful termination case, it is important that the amount he or she receives in the settlement is fair.
-It may help for employees in such situations to seek legal help, to ensure they are not taken advantage of in any settlement offer.
+It may be helpful to obtain legal advice from an attorney about whether you should accept a settlement offer.